KIPAC/MACSS/docs/part_5.md

    from nearby galaxies
 3. see how these smearing affect the photometric redshift measurements.

+Open the notebook `nb/Project_Part5.ipynb` to find a notebook you can work on this second part of the project in.

 If you want to see what things should look like, you can have a look: